Zach LaVine scores 44 as Bulls beat Cavaliers 118-106

 TIP-INS

-Bulls: C Wendell Carter Jr. (sprained right ankle) and Otto Porter Jr. (broken left foot) have also been ruled out through the All-Star break. … Satoransky avoided injury after being hit in the face by teammate Luke Kornet in the third quarter.
+Bulls: C Wendell Carter Jr. (sprained right ankle) and Otto Porter Jr. (broken left foot) have been ruled out through the All-Star break. … Satoransky avoided injury after being hit in the face by teammate Luke Kornet’s shoulder in the third quarter.

 Cavaliers: Cleveland was called for a delay of game warning for not getting on the court in time at the beginning of the second quarter.
 The call resulted in a technical since the Cavaliers had a delay of game in the first quarter, but Ryan Arcidiacono missed the free throw. … Newly hired Cleveland Browns coach Kevin Stefanski attended the game and was given a loud ovation when shown on the video board.